hmrc/lisa-api/resources/public/api/conf/2.0/testdata/subscription-update.md

             <td><p>HTTP status: <code class="code--slim">200 (OK)</code></p>
 <pre class="code--block">
 {
+  "status": 200,
+  "success": true,
   "data": {
+    "code": "UPDATED_AND_ACCOUNT_VOID",
-    "message": "Successfully updated the firstSubscriptionDate for the LISA account and changed the account status to void because the investor has another account with an earlier firstSubscriptionDate", "code": "UPDATED_AND_ACCOUNT_VOID",
+    "message": "Successfully updated the firstSubscriptionDate for the LISA account and changed the account status to void because the investor has another account with an earlier firstSubscriptionDate", "accountId": "1234567891"
-    "accountId": "1234567891"
   }
-  "success": true,
-  "status": 200
 }
 </pre>
             </td>